 People Like Working Here

 It was 1988.
 Our CEO, Mike Rompa, was walking into his first interview with Geffen Mesher.
 We like to imagine he was calming his nerves by listening to Def Leppard on his Sony Walkman.
-He was just out of school.
-Intern programs weren’t a thing yet, but he was the ambitious sort who would have eagerly signed up for one.
+He was just out of school and intern programs weren’t a thing yet, but he was the ambitious type who would have eagerly signed up for one.